taesaksit/taesaksit/README.md

 ==================================================================================================================================
 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [saksit.sabaiporn@gmail.com](mailto:saksit.sabaiporn@gmail.com) *
-* 🧠  I'm learning about PLC , Object Detection , Classification problem
+* 🧠  I'm learning about PLC, MCU

 ---